Kazon Ship Sizes

 The few available VFX shots and the studio model itself can be used for a coarse size estimation of the larger raider.
 As already mentioned, the lower size limit from ship encounters is 80m.
 Except for the few windows there are no lifeboats, hatches or other external features pointing to the ship's size.
 A closer look, however, at the publicity shots of the Kazon raider (Revell/Monogram model kit box and Star Trek Fact Files) reveals that the window locations are not as arbitrary as they may appear.
 The episode "Maneuvers" shows even more lights that can be identified as windows.
 I have added all these windows to the inaccurate Fact Files schematic of the Kazon ship, and it works well with a deck count of 9 in the main part of the ship without the "elephant trunk".
 This yields a length of 160m under the assumption that the deck height is the same as on Federation starships.

-The carrier is also called mothership type, a massive starship of about 1800m length.
-The ship being just huge, its size is largely consistent throughout the series.
-Carriers are featured in "Caretaker II", "Initiations", "Alliances", "Investigations" and "Basics, Part I".
-The depiction from the Star Trek Encyclopedia II (bottom left) is inaccurate.
-Our revision (bottom right) takes into account that the front section is larger, that the engines are orange and other discrepancies from the actual model.
+The depiction from the Star Trek Encyclopedia II is inaccurate.
+Our revision takes into account that the front section is larger, that the engines are orange and other discrepancies from the actual model.
 Still, the depiction from the Encyclopedia is sort of canon since it appeared on a screen in VOY: "Relativity".
 It is possibly a yet unseen variant of the familiar carrier.

 This is a small shuttle with a reinforced, arrowhead-like front, but a completely different design than the usual Kazon raider, fighter or shuttle.
 The torpedo's length is about 8m, based on the Fact Files schematic and comparison with people standing beside it when it has penetrated Voyager's hull in VOY: "Maneuvers".
 The Kazon torpedo didn't show up again in any episode.
 The Fact Files drawing of the torpedo has slightly inaccurate overall proportions and details.
 The front tip of the real model, for instance, is not quite as pointed, and its octagonal profile is more pronounced.
 The reason is that the Fact Files illustrator obviously reproduced the look of the Revell/Monogram model kit, rather than of the studio miniature.
 There are some differences between the miniature and the full-scale mock-up too.

 Thanks to Rick Sternbach for his support and to Thomas Småberg of The Guardian of Forever for additional information and some pictures from "Investigations" (only in the previous version of this article).
-Special thanks for Robert Minnes, who solved the mystery of the "cardboard additions".
+Robert Minnes solved the mystery of the "cardboard additions".
 Some more photos are taken from the Model Citizen Reference Guide and Star Trek in Sound and Vision.
+Special thanks to Dan Curry for allowing us to use the design sketches!